MinaProtocol/mina/rfcs/0029-smart-contracts.md

     + This also involves transmitting the proving key, which can be large.
 * Keys should be regenerated per-account, reuse should be avoided.
-  - Re-using keys would allow the original key generator to generate false proofs, if they had stored the 'toxic waste' randomness use when generating them.
+  - Re-using keys would allow the original key generator to generate false proofs, if they had stored the 'toxic waste' randomness used when generating them.

 #### Benefits